justjohn1/yara_scanner/README.md

 Next adjust the settings shown below:

 scan_directory_path
 include_dirs: List of dirs to specifically include in the scan.
-Only these directories will be scanned.
+Only these directories will be scanned.\n
 exclude_dirs: List of dirs to exclude from the scan.
-These directories will be skipped.
+These directories will be skipped.\n
 include_files: List of filenames to include in the scan.
-Only these files will be scanned.
+Only these files will be scanned.\n
 exclude_files: List of filenames to exclude from the scan.
-These files will be skipped. verbose = True - shows files scanned in real-time or False for no output
+These files will be skipped.\n verbose = True - shows files scanned in real-time or False for no output\n

 <img width="665" alt="image" src="https://github.com/justjohn1/yara_scanner/assets/17276975/805532c4-95f9-496f-9e16-93d3435803c9">